Eddie Brigati: Career

 Brigati and fellow group member Felix Cavaliere wrote the songs that made the Rascals one of the more successful recording groups of their era.
 He helped to compose "You Better Run", "I've Been Lonely Too Long", "Groovin'", "How Can I Be Sure" (with his lead vocals), "A Beautiful Morning", and "People Got to Be Free".

 Brigati left the group in 1970 after their contract with Atlantic expired, and they chose to sign with Columbia.
 In 1976, Eddie and David Brigati recorded an album, Lost in the Wilderness, under the name Brigati.
 They also performed on The New York Rock and Soul Revue: Live at the Beacon in 1992.

 The (Young) Rascals were inducted into the Rock and Roll Hall of Fame in 1997 and in 2005, the Vocal Group Hall of Fame.
 On June 18, 2009, Brigati (along with partner Cavaliere) was inducted into the Songwriters Hall of Fame.
 On April 24, 2010, Brigati reunited with the other three members of the Rascals.
 They performed at the Kristen Ann Carr benefit (held at New York City's Tribeca Grill).
 The quartet played a set that ran over one hour and featured several of their top hits from the 1960s.

 He reunited with his band-mates in 2012.
-The Rascals appeared at the Capitol Theater in Port Chester, NY for six shows in December 2012 and for fifteen dates at the Richard Rogers Theatre on Broadway (April 15 – May 5, 2013).
+The Rascals appeared at the Capitol Theater in Port Chester, New York for six shows in December 2012 and for fifteen dates at the Richard Rogers Theatre on Broadway (April 15 – May 5, 2013).
 The production was entitled 'Once Upon A Dream' and was produced by long-time Rascals' fans, Steven Van Zandt and his wife Maureen.
 They toured for seven months after Broadway.
-Tour dates included venues in Los Angeles, Philadelphia, Chicago, Phoenix, Clearwater, Jacksonville, Atlanta, Boston, Wantagh (NY), Holmdel (NJ), Atlantic City and Toronto, Canada.
+Tour dates included venues in Los Angeles, Philadelphia, Chicago, Phoenix, Clearwater, Jacksonville, Atlanta, Boston, Wantagh (NY), Holmdel (NJ), Atlantic City (NJ), and Toronto, Canada.

-On May, 8th 2017, Brigati debuted a cabaret show at the Cutting Room in New York City that was produced by Steven and Maureen Van Zandt.
-The show consisted of some Broadway tunes, some Brill Building hits as well as a song written for Brigati by Steven Van Zandt entitled 'Reintroduce Myself to Me'.
-After the month long residency at The Cutting Room, Brigati appeared at Tim McLoones Supper Club (Asbury Park, NJ) on August 4.
-He will appear again at McLoones on October 19.

-Brigati performed with the Rockit!
-Live Foundation (a nonprofit organization that teaches young musicians ages 8 to 18 the rock ’n’ roll band experience) at their August 26, 2017 concert at the Count Basie Theater in Red Bank, New Jersey.